yungSoftware/roblox-2016-source-code/README.md

 **Experiencing problems?
 You can get help via [our Discord server](https://www.discord.gg/rVrYHdrbsp) or the [Issues](https://github.com/P0L3NARUBA/roblox-2016-source-code/issues) section.**

 **Want to play the game immediately?
 Check out the [Releases](https://github.com/P0L3NARUBA/roblox-2016-source-code/releases)**<br>
-(Although they might not be the latest build.)

 **NOTE:** You may need **[Rocknet](https://github.com/P0L3NARUBA/Rocknet/tree/main)** in order to launch the game.

 **Every contribution moves the project forward — we're always open to new helpers!**